Duck Hunt: Vs. Duck Hunt

 Vs. Duck Hunt was released as a Nintendo VS. System arcade game in April 1984, and was later included in the PlayChoice-10 arcade console.
 The console supports two light guns, for alternate players.

 Gameplay consists of alternating rounds of Games B and C, with 12 targets per round instead of 10 and sometimes three targets at once instead of two.
 Every missed target costs one life until the game ends.

 After every second round, a bonus stage has ducks flying out of the grass with the hunting dog occasionally jumping into the line of fire as a distraction.
 If shot, the dog scolds the player and the bonus stage ends.
-According to Nintendo of America employee Jerry Momoda, the dog was made impossible to shoot on console releases to make the game more family friendly.
+According to Nintendo of America employee Jerry Momoda, the dog was made impossible to shoot on console releases to make the game more family-friendly.

 Development

 Duck Hunt requires the NES Zapper and a CRT TV.

 Duck Hunt was inspired by a 1976 electronic toy version titled Beam Gun: Duck Hunt, part of the Beam Gun series, designed by Gunpei Yokoi and Masayuki Uemura for Nintendo.
 Nintendo Research & Development 1 developed both the NES Zapper and the NES version of Duck Hunt.
 The game was supervised by Takehiro Izushi, and was produced by Gunpei Yokoi.
 The music was composed by Hirokazu Tanaka, who did music for several other Nintendo games at the time.
 The music was represented in the classic games medley on the Video Games Live concert tour.
-Designer Hiroji Kiyotake created the graphics and characters.
+Designer Hiroji Kiyotake with Shigeru Miyamoto created the graphics and characters.